Rodrigo Manga: Corruption allegations

-Since 2022, Operation Copy and Paste has been investigating individuals who are part of a criminal organization suspected of embezzling public funds earmarked for healthcare in cities in the states of São Paulo and Bahia.
-On April 10, 2025, the Federal Police (PF) served 28 search and seizure warrants in different locations, including the headquarters of the Sorocaba City Hall, the city's Health Department, the home and office of Rodrigo Manga (Republicans), the party's Municipal Directory, located in the city center, and the home of former health secretary Vinicius Rodrigues.
+Since 2022, Operation Copy and Paste has investigated an alleged criminal organization suspected of embezzling public funds allocated to healthcare in cities across the states of São Paulo and Bahia.
+On April 10, 2025, the Federal Police (PF) executed 28 search and seizure warrants at locations including Sorocaba City Hall, the city's Department of Health, and Manga's home and office.
+The investigation is related to contracts for the management of the Éden Emergency Care Unit (UPA), which has since been terminated, and the West Zone Pre-Hospital Unit (UPH Oeste), which remained in effect.
+According to investigators, the outsourcing contracts are collectively worth approximately 100 million reais.

-The investigation is looking into contracts for the management of the Éden Emergency Care Unit (UPA), which has already been terminated, and for the administration of the West Zone Pre-Hospital Unit (UPH Oeste), which is still in effect.
-The outsourcing of the units has, to date, cost the public coffers around 100 million reais.
+Following a regional court decision, Manga was removed from office on November 6, 2025 and was temporarily replaced by Deputy Mayor Fernando Martins da Costa Neto.
+He resumed office on March 31, 2026.
+On May 8, 2026, the Supreme Federal Court voted to overturn his removal and restore his access to City Hall.